Having follow-up appointments

 For example, these symptoms may include:

-If early prostate cancer comes back
+If early prostate cancer comes back in the same area

-Before any further treatment, your doctors need to check the cancer has not spread to other parts of the body.
-Treatment for recurrent prostate cancer is sometimes called salvage treatment.
+If your PSA level rises quickly or over time, your doctor usually does tests to check for cancer.
+Before you have further treatment, they need to check the cancer has not spread to other parts of the body.

 If tests show the cancer has come back, treatment will depend on: